Helperbird/website/src/pages/help/features/how-to-change-the-highlight-color-of-a-website.md

 header: true
 ---

-Changing the highlight color in Helperbird makes it easier to spot selected text, which is helpful for both reading and editing.
+Changing your highlight color makes it easier to mark important sections of text when studying or annotating web pages.

 ---

-## How to Activate the Highlight Color Feature

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser's toolbar to open the extension.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Access Styles & Colors

-Look for the **Styles & Colors** dropdown menu and click to expand it if it’s not already open.

-### 3. Turn On Highlight Color

-Find the **Highlight color** option and toggle the switch to the right to turn it on.

 ---

-## How to Change the Highlight Color

-### 1. View Color Options

-With the **Highlight color** feature activated, you’ll see a range of color options below the toggle switch.

-### 2. Select Your Highlight Color

-Click on the color circle that represents the color you want to use for text highlights.

-_Tip: As soon as you select a color, any text you highlight on the webpage will display with the chosen highlight color._
+## Step 2: Go to Reading Options

+In the list of tools, find **Reading Options** and click the open icon next to it.

 ---

+## Step 3: Customize Highlight Color

+In the Reading Options panel:
+1. Go to the **Colors** tab.
+2. Toggle **Highlight color** **on**.
+3. Choose your preferred color from the palette below.
+4. Test it by highlighting any text on the page.

+**Tip:** Pick a color that stands out but doesn't strain your eyes during long study sessions.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-If you run into any issues or have questions, our friendly [Helperbird support team](/support/) is here to help you out.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.